xrise-dev/guzzle-advanced-throttle/README.md

 A Guzzle middleware that can throttle requests according to (multiple) defined rules.

-It is also possible to define a caching strategy, e.g. get response from cache when rate limit is exceeded or always get cached value to spare your rate limits.
+It is also possible to define a caching strategy, e.g. get the response from cache when the rate limit is exceeded or always get a cached value to spare your rate limits.

 ## Install